Colorado State University Computer Science Department

 Miscellaneous:

-Homework is due at the start of class on the due date; or must be electronically checked in at the specified time.
-I will grant a 5 minute grace period.
-If you arrive after the grace period you will receive a grade of zero.
-Late assignments are not accepted; that includes assignments slipped under the professor's door after class has started.
+Most assignments will be submitted electronically and must be electronically checked in by the specified time.
+Homework submitted in class is due at the start of class on the due date.
 If you must miss class, you may submit your homework early.
 Any deadline extensions must be approved in advance, and must be for reasons which are unexpected and beyond your control, and which involve only a short extension.

 Quizzes will generally test knowledge of assigned readings, and will occur at the beginning of class.
 Expect approximately one quiz per week.